 "This guy approached us, kinda drunk, raving about the music; said he was an in-house engineer at Electric Lady [the NYC studio built in the '60s by Jimi Hendrix], he had the keys, and he'd love to record us for fun after-hours.
 But his enthusiasm waned when he found out we did all covers, and he asked, 'Have you guys written any originals?'
 'We can,' we told him.
 So, turns out the guy was for real, we wrote a bunch of originals, and eventually he tells us, 'Okay, come down this weekend, studio's free, let's do it' -- but it turns out Dave Matthews showed up to do some vocal mixing and it never happened.
 After a couple of these false alarms, we decided to record the new stuff elsewhere."

-Goldberg also plays in New York City rock trio Pretendo with fellow M.Y. member John Castro.
-Castro moved from SD in 2000, after years manning the bass in the Rugburns (for which he still comes West to do reunion shows).
-Morricone Youth drummer Greg O'Keefe played in aMiniature while he lived in SD during the '90s.
+Goldberg has also played in New York City rock trio Pretendo with fellow M.Y. member John Castro.
+Castro moved from SD in 2000, after years playing bass in the Rugburns (for which he still comes west to do occasional reunion shows).
+Morricone Youth drummer Greg O'Keefe played in aMiniature while he lived in San Diego during the '90s.
 Vocalist Dreiky Caprice, who joined M.Y. in 2003, was known for years as one of three drummers in San Diego's defunct Crash Worship.

-After six years together, Morricone Youth released its first CD in late 2005.
+After six years together, and one re-imagined soundtrack release (Magnum Force), Morricone Youth released its first original CD in late 2005.
 Silenzio Violento is full of sounds that recall noir thrillers, monster movies, and spaghetti westerns.
 Though reminiscent of work done by cinematic composers Lalo Schifrin, Henry Mancini, and Ennio Morricone, the tracks are originals.